 Some more points on layers

-If you are a real sweater, or anticipate a tough walk-in before belaying for hours, some people go to the extreme of carrying a spare base layer.
-Changing into it on the hill.
-If this is a bit extreme for you, the alternative I find works well is the following: I walk-in in a base layer with a softshell/hardshell/windproof according to the weather.
-It is unavoidable that beneath a rucksack the lower back gets wet from sweat.
+If you are a real sweater, or anticipate a tough walk-in before belaying for hours, some people go to the extreme of carrying a spare baselayer top, changing into it on the hill.
+If this is a bit extreme for you, the alternative I find works well is the following: I walk-in in a baselayer with a softshell/hardshell/windproof according to the weather.
+It is unavoidable that beneath a rucksack my lower back gets wet from sweat.
 When I need to add a layer I put a fresh layer on over my damp baselayer but beneath the second layer I’ve walked-in wearing.
-I often use a powerstretch fleece which is very effective in ‘sucking’ any moisture in the other layers and dispersing it, making be feel dry and warm.
+If I use a mid-layer like powerstretch fleece I find it is very effective in ‘sucking’ any moisture in the baselayers and dispersing it, making me feel warm and dry very quickly.

 Adjusting layers by venting can take various forms but generally means loosening clothing to help the body to stay cooler.
 To remove a layer requires a stop, but venting can be done on the move.
-It is a trick for micro-adjusting layers which helps to keep the body at the optimum temperature to perform.
+This trick for micro-adjusting layers helps to keep the body at the optimum temperature to perform.

 Removing your hat or other headwear and stuffing it in a pocket is one of the simplest things to do and will immediately make you feel cooler.

-To vent jackets, not wearing the hood up, unzipping the main zip, loosening cuffs, or even rolling up cuffs to expose wrists can all help cool the body.
-Some jackets come with come specific zips for venting like pit zips.
+To vent jackets there are several options.
+Not wearing the hood up, unzipping the main zip, loosening cuffs, or even rolling up cuffs to expose wrists can all help cool the body.
+Some jackets come with come with specific zips for venting like pit zips.

-Layers beneath jackets are easy to vent if they have zips at the neck, and as such I always buy layers which either have a full-length zipx or zips at the neck, even down to my base layers.
+Layers beneath jackets are easy to vent if they have zips at the neck, and as such I always buy layers which either have a full-length zip or zip at the neck, even down to my baselayers.

 As I mentioned earlier, getting the layering system on the legs right can be difficult.
 One thing that can help is having leg layers which are possible to vent.
 Some winter trousers come with specific zips for venting.
-As we tend to wear waterproof shell trousers in the UK I always make sure I buy ones with ¾ length zips.
-This means that the zips on these trousers end at around the hip.
-It is then possible to get trousers on and off over boots but, more important from a venting perspective, I can unzip them slightly from the hip and thus vent if I’m overheating.
+In the UK, as we tend to wear waterproof shell trousers for much of the day, I always make sure I buy ones with ¾ length zips.
+Having the zips on these trousers end at around the hip means that it is not only possible to get trousers on and off over boots but, more important from a venting perspective, I can unzip them slightly from the hip and thus vent if I’m overheating.
 I can do this even with a harness on.
 With full length zips you risk your trousers falling down!

-Conversely, reversing any of the above actions will reduce heat lose and will result in staying warm.
+Conversely, reversing any of the above actions will reduce heat lose and will result in staying warmer.